 - Target market for the house

-- What is practical if the home sellers (or their tenants) are living there
+- What is practical if the home sellers (or their tenants) are living there while the changes are being made

 In this particular case, the house had to go on the market very quickly so the time constraint was upper most in my mind as I went through every room during the home staging consultation.
-There’s a delicate balance we have to walk as home stagers, of needing to recommend the most important things, while also not overwhelming the client to the point where they think it’s hopeless and decide not to implement our suggestions at all.

 Since the current wall color was so dark, it would have required priming and several coats to cover with a lighter color.
 This would not have been easy since the room functioned as the kids’ playroom and the laundry would not be accessible with all the furniture piled into the middle of the room to allow for painting.